Skip to content

 Image scanning

-The Game Warden application is configured to scan all images for new CVEs/Vulnerabilities in production once a month.
-Agency Security will assist the customer in pulling down those scans monthly to allow the customer to submit the images for ConMon.
+The Game Warden application scans all production images for new CVEs/Vulnerabilities once a month.
+Agency Security will help you pull down these scans so you can submit the images for ConMon.